Go to My Ireland

 Cork

-The “Rebel City” puts on a vibrant show with a parade, live trad and folk music at the Céilí Mór, walking tours, storytelling events and a celebration of the city’s fascinating history.
+The “Rebel City” puts on a vibrant show with a parade, live music, Irish traditional singing and dancing, a Céilí Mór, night markets, late night cafés and much more.

 The Peace Bridge in Derry~Londonderry lit up at night, reflecting in the River Foyle during St Patrick’s Day.
 The Peace Bridge in Derry~Londonderry lit up at night, reflecting in the River Foyle during St Patrick’s Day.